Triune Continuum Enterprise

 Indeed, in our case:

-“The Tao begot one.” – stands for: The universal scope allows for modeling.
+“The Tao begot one.” – stands for: Universal scope allows for modeling.

 “One begot two.” – stands for: Modeling intrinsically assumes two essences: space-time and model constitution (hence the first two continuums).